astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 is not in the same place it was at the previous orbit.
 The measured drift of the perihelion is about 566$^{\prime\prime}$ per century.
-Mercury takes about three months to complete one orbit, so in a single orbit, the location of one perihelion only differs by 566$^{\prime\prime}$ about one and a half arcseconds from the previous one.
-That is a tiny change (one arcsecond being 1/3600th of a degree, or about a tenth the width of a sheet of paper held at arm's length.
+Mercury takes about three months to complete one orbit, so in a single orbit, the location of one perihelion only differs by about one and a half arcseconds from the previous one.
+That is a tiny change (one arcsecond being 1/3600th of a degree, or about a tenth the width of a sheet of paper held at arm's length).

 Some of this shift could be explained by the effects of the other planets, dominated by Jupiter, tugging on Mercury from other